-Local Authorities are responsible for looking at any safeguarding concerns raised and deciding if it is necessary to carry out an enquiry.
+Local Authorities are responsible for looking at any safeguarding concerns raised and deciding if there is a duty to carry out an enquiry under S.42(2).

 A summary of the roles and responsibilities of different partner agencies are provided in Appendix 1.